MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/understand-access-to-flows.md

 - Add or remove other owners (but not the flow's creator), including guest users.
 - Delete the flow.

 Only add co-owners for flow collaborations as needed.
-In most cases, if flow needs to be shared, share the flow with run-only permissions, which will restrict the users to view flow run history or make any changes to the flows.
-This will also allow users to specify whether the flow will use the connections of the user invoking the flow or the inbuilt connections of the user or account creating the flow.
+In most cases, if flow needs to be shared, share the flow with run-only permissions, which restricts the users from viewing the flow run history or making any changes to the flows.
+Sharing flows also allows the owner to specify whether the flow uses the connections of the user invoking the flow or the inbuilt connections of the user or account creating the flow.
 Learn more: [Share a cloud flow](/power-automate/create-team-flows)

 ## Configuring security roles for appropriate access

 In addition to assigning users as co-owners, certain users can access flows based on their security roles on Workflow tables or their role as environment admins.

 Generally, users with full access to Workflow tables can edit any flow and view any run history.
-Likewise, environment admins will always have full access to edit workflows and view all the data that flows through them.
+Likewise, environment admins always have full access to edit workflows and view all the data that flows through them.